-Our forecasts were completely wrong for salmon that went to sea in 2011 and returned in 2012 (coho) and 2013 (Chinook)
+Our forecasts were completely wrong for salmon that went to sea in 2011 and returned in 2012 (coho) and 2013 (spring Chinook)

-- Spring Chinook counts were 83K whereas we had forecasted 200K - Coho were < 1% but we expected 3% - Ocean conditions were very good in 2011 (PDO and copepods, but upwelling was delayed and weak) - Convened a workshop in June 2013 and learned from our Alaskan colleagues that the Gulf of Alaska was not productive in summer 2011 (Zador talk this afternoon) - Failure is a good thing because it gives one a chance to hopefully determine why the failure occurred.
-Working out "why" may reveal the need to add a "missing explanatory variable" or perhaps delete long-standing "explanatory variables". - coastal upwelling once "explained everything" but correlations with salmon returns are no longer significant - spring transition once "worked" but has since failed - PDO may be showing signs of failing more... $\rightarrow$
+- Spring Chinook counts were 83K whereas we had forecasted 200K - Coho were < 1% but we expected 3% - Biological ccean conditions were very good (PDO and copepods) but physical indicators were not (upwelling was delayed and weak) - Convened a workshop in June 2013 and learned from our Alaskan colleagues that the Gulf of Alaska was not productive in summer 2011 (Zador talk this afternoon) - Failure is a good thing because it gives one a chance to hopefully determine why the failure occurred.
+Working out "why" may reveal the need to add a "missing explanatory variable" or perhaps delete long-standing "explanatory variables". - coastal upwelling once "explained everything" but correlations with salmon returns are no longer significant - spring transition has since failed - PDO is now showing signs of failing